Mentorship

 3. Define the parameters and manage expectations of the program: What will be the structure and timeline of the program?

 More on this later.
-But before that, let’s look at why reverse mentoring is crucial in today’s workplace and the workplace of the future.
+But before that, let’s look at the benefits of verse mentoring and why reverse mentoring is crucial in today’s workplace and the workplace of the future.

 A Reverse Mentoring Relationship